 Note that the presets in this set work beyond normal operation.
-The preset save-option of the Levels tool allow you to select either the Levels (3 controls combined) and/or Target Levels (2 controls combined).
+The preset save-option of the Levels tool allows you to select either the Levels (3 controls combined) and/or Target Levels (2 controls combined).

-With the set from the Image Alchemist you have individual control of all 5 control handles.
+With the set from the Image Alchemist, you have individual control of all 5 control handles.
 Even more, with stacking enabled, you can apply presets for all 5 controls independently and simultaneously.
 Note that this is currently supported only on Mac.

 You now have learned that the Levels tool in Capture One Pro is extremely powerful and very versatile.
 The tool greatly affects the look of your images.
 The adjustments you make with this tool can – for a part – not be achieved with other tools.

-- understanding the input levels (black point, white point, mid tone) at the bottom
+- understanding the input levels (black point, white point, mid-tone) at the bottom

 - becoming familiar with the controls by dragging with the mouse, enter values, or use Auto Adjust, the cursor tools, or presets (see below)

 - understanding the output (target) levels and their application